limulicollins/portfolio/README.md

 ## 📥 Resume

--The "Download Resume" button opens a PDF hosted within the project so visitors can read or download it directly.
+-The "Resume" button opens a PDF hosted within the project so visitors can read or download it directly.

 ## 🛠 Setup Instructions